 Meeting at a summit in Brussels, the leaders of the European Union (EU) – which is organizing a donor conference for Turkey and Syria in early March – observed a moment of silence for the victims of the earthquake.
 They sent a letter to Mr. Erdogan expressing their “solidarity” with the Turkish people and offering to increase their aid to Turkey.

-The EU sent first aid to Turkey hours after the quake on Monday.
+The EU sent first aid to Turkey hours following the quake on Monday.
 But it initially offered only minimal aid to Syria through existing humanitarian programs, due to international sanctions in place since the start of the civil war in 2011.
 On Wednesday, Damascus officially requested assistance of the EU, and the Commission has asked the Member States to respond favorably to this request.

-Test your general knowledge with the writing of the “World
+Test your general knowledge with the writing of the “World”

 Discover